Jaredk3nt/roldnd/World/races.md

 ###### Backstory

-One of the newest races to join *The Sphere*, they have flourished in every part of life.
+One of the newest races to join *The Sphere*, (having only arrived around a century ago) they have flourished in every part of life.
 From governmental duty, military service, trading & transporting, to more nefarious trades like pirating and black markets humans find their role.

 Only about 3-4% of the human population is considered to be Adept, and even fewer show high level or mastery with the abilities.
-However, despite this data shows that more are being born every generation.
+Thus the adept are treated as highly special, often revered by those around them.
+Before arriving in *The Sphere* many humans referred to these abilities as magic or witchcraft.
+However, despite this data shows that more are being born every generation, many believing that living within *The Sphere* has caused this somehow.
 To this end Humans are typically cybernetically enhanced in some way or another.
 In fact Humans led the movement towards increased cyberization due to their technology that outmatches most of what the other races have had before their arrival.
 This increase in technology is due to the long journey the humans had to overcome before reaching *The Sphere*.
 Humans take great pride in their technological achievements, as this is typically the only thing that keeps the older races respectful of humans.

 The human race is typically considered to be split into two main factions, though these lines are not as black & white as many make them out to be.
 The first is the humans aligning with the galactic governmental system, and the second being those that reject the ideals of the government due to tough relations with some of the other races (read more in the *relations* section).
 How each individual aligns will heavily affect their backstory, occupation, and alignment.